nehiljain/talks/airflow-summit-2020/presentation.md

 ^
 - Hi
-- Happy to be here, what an exciting event
+- Happy to be here
+- What an exciting event
 - Joining you all from Toronto
 - Thank you for the great content